-- (1) One (1) free standing sign located at the primary entrance to a development not to exceed 32 square feet in area for the purpose of advertising the name of the development.
-Such sign may be illuminated by flood lighting provided that the light is not directed onto adjacent property or into the eyes of passing motorists. - (2) One (1) lighted professional office announcement sign not more than two (2) square feet in area. - One (1) lighted home occupation announcement sign not exceeding two (2) square feet in area. - (4) One (1) lighted sign not to exceed 20 square feet in area for each access drive to a permitted or approved conditional use, plus additional signs not to exceed four (4) square feet in area to provide direction to a specific building or buildings and to off-street parking areas. - E. Conditional uses subject to the provisions of Section 15-5.of this chapter, are as follows: - (1) Churches and places of worship. - (2) Quasi-public and private club recreational areas. - (3) On-site public utilities, excluding substations, switching stations, or storage facilities of any nature.

-F. Townhouse general standards:

-- (1) Maximum building height.
+- B. Required accessory uses: - (1) Off-street parking. - C. Permitted accessory uses: - (1) Private swimming pools. - (2) Other customary accessory uses and buildings which are clearly incidental to the principal use and building. - D. Permitted signs: - (1) One (1) free standing sign located at the primary entrance to a development not to exceed 32 square feet in area for the purpose of advertising the name of the development.
+Such sign may be illuminated by flood lighting provided that the light is not directed onto adjacent property or into the eyes of passing motorists. - (2) One (1) lighted professional office announcement sign not more than two (2) square feet in area. - (3) One (1) lighted home occupation announcement sign not exceeding two (2) square feet in area. - (4) One (1) lighted sign not to exceed 20 square feet in area for each access drive to a permitted or approved conditional use, plus additional signs not to exceed four (4) square feet in area to provide direction to a specific building or buildings and to off-street parking areas. - E. Conditional uses subject to the provisions of Section 215-5.0f this chapter, are as follows: - (1) Churches and places of worship. - (2) Quasi-public and private club recreational areas. - (3) On-site public utilities, excluding substations, switching stations, or storage facilities of any nature. - F. Townhouse general standards: - (1) Maximum building height.
 No building shall exceed 35 feet in height and 2.5 stories. - (2) Area and yard requirements: - (a) Detached single-family dwellings shall be constructed in accordance with the bulk, area, and yard requirements of the R-75 District and all other applicable rules, regulations and standards of the zone. - (b) The minimum tract size shall be 5 acres including the areas of existing streets and water areas within the tract boundary lines provided they total no more than two (2) percent of the tract area.
 All plans shall delineate the boundaries of the portion(s) of the tract devoted to each use. - (c) Minimum building yard areas for townhouses shall be measured horizontally in feet and shall be measured away from the front, side and rear of each building.
 The total minimum distance between buildings shall be the sum of the two (2) abutting yard areas.
 The minimum yards shall be 40 feet for front yards, 25 feet for side yards and 50 feet for rear yards.
 No building as measured radially from any corners shall be closer to any other building corner than the combined distances of the side yard requirements for each building.
 The combined distance of two (2) side yards shall exclude any driveway or vehicular access, such driveway or vehicular access width being in addition to the combined side yard width.
 No building shall be located closer than 50 feet to the future right-of-way line of any existing public street.